OSAS/project-presos/rdo/presentations/openstack/slides.md

 * Deployment is *hard*
 * This is one place where, for the moment, companies are competing
-* Hopefully soon TripleO will be the defacto solution
+* Hopefully soon TripleO will be the defacto solution, as it is 100% upstream.
 * Local variants (Debian vs RHEL, for example) will still exist, based on TripleO
 * We'll start competing on something else, like management